riczahn/TDT4250/README.md

 This repository is the results of the project in the course TDT4250 Advanced Software Design at the Norwegian University of Science and Technology in 2022.

 ## Authors
-Davide Aimar
+Davide Aimar,
-Gaute Brandser
+Gaute Brandser,
-Martin Mayr
+Martin Mayr,
 Richard Zahn